Whatever it is that you think is the problem, is really just a call for more love.

 So celebrate your problems.
 Celebrate the feelings that come up.
 They are calling you, beckoning you.
 They say, "Love me.
 Listen to me.
 I want to go home."

 In this season of the winter's solstice, may you find light amidst the darkness.
-May you be filled with a quiet knowing that, that which you fear, that which you resist, that which you see as dark about yourself or others, contains within it your path to illumination.
+May you be filled with a quiet knowing that what you fear, what you resist, what you see as dark about yourself or others, contains within it your path to illumination.

 Darkness cannot thrive in the light of your compassionate awareness.
 It cannot fester when held in loving kindness.